 Toffee, fudge, and cookies are my favorite Holiday desserts.
 Their flavors and soft textures just melt in my mouth.
 ‘Tis the season that my oven works overtime.

 For these chewy Toffee Bars, I used Bob’s Red Mill Organic Unbleached All Purpose White Flour because it’s freshly milled from Organic hard red wheat.
 Both the bran and the germ have been removed leaving the endosperm that is made into white flour.
 Plus it’s free of additives and preservatives.
-Click here to print out a $1 off coupon and save on your next purchase!

 The vast majority of times, I love used all purpose flour for baking because it’s more versatile than any other type.

 If you’re hosting a Holiday party or get-togethers, then consider taking a tray of these chewy rich and delicious toffee bars, I promise you that they will be the first to fly!

 The crust in the dough can be frozen for up to 6 months, so you can make a double batch and freeze half of the dough for later use.

 I hope you can try these delicious chewy toffee bars at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.

 - 1 teaspoon of baking powder